huandu/go-sqlbuilder/README.md

 Some SQL drivers doesn't actually implement `StmtExecContext#ExecContext`.
 They will fail when `len(args) > 0`.
 The only solution is to interpolate `args` in the `sql`, and execute the interpolated query with the driver.

-*Security warning*: I try my best to escape special characters in interpolate methods, but it's still less secure than `Stmt` implemented by SQL drivers.
-If `Stmt` is well supported, it's highly recommended to use `Stmt` instead of this feature.
+*Security warning*: I try my best to escape special characters in interpolate methods, but it's still less secure than `Stmt` implemented by SQL servers.

-This feature is inspired by package `github.com/go-sql-driver/mysql`.
+This feature is inspired by interpolation feature in package `github.com/go-sql-driver/mysql`.

+Here is a sample for MySQL.

 ```go
 sb := MySQL.NewSelectBuilder()